mcavoyiyayi/STA663_Final_Project/README.md

 - Project Report.pdf: The project report which includes all the technical details as well as the performance benchmarking on real as well as simulated data
 - PLS_1d_test.ipynb: The Jupyter Notebook with the test code for PLS with 1 regression target and its test results on real and simulated dataset
 - PLS_nd_test.ipynb: The Jupyter Notebook with the test code for PLS with multiple regression target and its test results on real and simulated dataset
+- winequality-red.csv: The dateset we use for our test